Are you looking for things to do in Fira, Santorini? Here are the ten best ones and many other tips 😉

-The beaches to put on your “Things to do in Fira” list are: Perissa and Kamari (Santorini’s best beaches), the Red Beach (the most exotic) and Vlychada (my favorite).
+The beaches to put on your list are: Perissa and Kamari Beach (Santorini’s best beaches), Red Beach (the most exotic) and Vlychada (my favourite).

 From Fira, everything is quickly reachable, whether you decide to go on foot, to Firostefani and Imerovigli for example, by boat to Oia, or catch a bus at the terminal in Fira to go to the other villages.

 However, I do recommend that you hire a car while in Santorini.
 It’s easier, much more convenient and it is not expensive.
-But do it in advance please!
-You can hire your car online here at no extra costs for you.
+But do it in advance, please!
+You can hire your car online here at no extra cost for you.

 5 – Enjoy Fira’s nightlife

-One of the best things to do in Fira is enjoying its bustling nightlife.
+One of the best things to do in Fira at night is to enjoy its bustling nightlife.

-The clubs in Fira have stunning cozy outdoor areas that are perfect for hot nights.
+The clubs in Fira have stunning cosy outdoor areas that are perfect for hot nights.

 Most of them are free and the drinks are reasonably priced.